hsldymq/shutdownKeeper/README.md

 [中文](./README_CN.md)

-This library helps you implement graceful application shutdown by providing a coordination manager that enables bidirectional status synchronization between the program and its various sub-modules during the shutdown process.
-This allows modules to sense shutdown signals and perform cleanup work, while also notifying the coordination manager when they have completed their cleanup tasks.
-This approach maximizes the prevention of data loss and inconsistency while avoiding excessive waiting time.
+This library helps you implement graceful application shutdown.
+It provides a coordination manager for your application.
+The manager enables bidirectional status synchronization between the program and its sub-modules during shutdown.

+Modules can sense shutdown signals and perform cleanup work.
+They can also notify the coordination manager when cleanup tasks are completed.
+This approach prevents data loss and inconsistency.
+It also avoids excessive waiting time.

 ### Installation